iviasensio/SmartCards/README.md

 	-in the qmc open the menu apps and import Netflix.qvf -in the qmc extensions menu, import the theme Netflix.zip

+- WARNING!
+To make the dynamic images work in a different site (it's designed in SaaS), it needs to identify your Client Manage environment name.
+It uses the protocol https and the environment variable ComputerName().
+  Unfortunately not always work.
+  So, if you have issues visualizing the images in the map object:
+  - edit the variable vClientManaged
+  - remove the logic path and type your right environment path, i.e.: remove ='https://' & ComputerName() & '/appcontent/' & DocumentName() & '/'
+  	and replace by 'https://ivan.servername/appcontent/' & DocumentName() & '/'

 *Install in Desktop
 - Download the package and copy the folder SmartCards in the path C:\Users\'username'\Documents\Qlik\Sense\Extensions